MartinMashalov/CV19DataMining/README.md

 The individual state implementations published so far.

 - [Washington](https://covid-19-testing.github.io/washington/) - The implementation for the State of Washington.
+- [California](https://covid-19-testing.github.io/california/) - The implementation for the State of California.

 ## Support
 There are two support mechanisms in place currently.